Mesh Generation#

 • The mesh will be generated as a child the active system.

-• To separate surfaces into manifolds (for applying boundary conditions at a later stage), right click for the context menu tools>segment.
+• To separate surfaces manifolds (for applying boundary conditions), right click for the context menu tools>segment.
 Or during import, check the auto-segment option.
 Regions will colorize, and will be mapped to following generated meshes.

-• A single surface enables study surrounding that surface.
+• A single surface enables study in proximity to the surface.

 • Multiple surfaces enables study across those surfaces.